A field-level emulator for modified gravity: Results

 Because homogeneity constraints the wavenumbers $(\mathbf{k}_1 + \mathbf{k}_2 + \mathbf{k}_3)$ to form a closed triangle, we can also express the bispectrum as a function of two magnitudes and an angle, i.e. $B(k_1,k_2,\theta)$, which we do in Figure~\ref{fig:results_bispectrum}.
 It is useful, particularly in analyses of modified theories of gravity, to consider the \textit{reduced bispectrum}:

 to remove the information that is already contained in the power spectrum.

 In Figure~\ref{fig:results_bispectrum}, we show $Q(k_1,k_2,\theta)$ for the equilateral configuration (right panels) and for $k_2=2k_1=0.4 h$/Mpc (left panels), to allow us to compare our results with \cite{Gil_Mar_n_2011}.
 As before, we display the $f(R)/$\LCDM\ ratio of the examined quantities in the top panels, and the relative error in the prediction computed from the emulated snapshots in the bottom panels.
 We find an agreement of $\sim 0.8\%$ or better at all angles in the configuration $k_2=2k_1=0.4 h$/Mpc, and $\sim 1.5\%$ or better at all scales $k < 1 h/$Mpc for the equilateral configuration.

-Our results are consistent with what was found in \cite{Gil_Mar_n_2011}.
+We note that the screening approximation used in \fml{} simulations has some impact on the bispectrum: in \fml{}, the scalar field equation is linearised for speed, which results in the bispectrum missing some contributions from the non-linearity of the scalar field \citep{Fiorini2023}.
+For \fRnot $=10^{-5}$, the effect is largest, and \fml{} simulations produce a bispectrum signal consistent with the results of \cite{Gil_Mar_n_2011} without the chameleon mechanism.
+The effect of screening is instead smaller for \fRnot $=10^{-4}$ and \fRnot $=10^{-6}$ \citep{Gil_Mar_n_2011}, where we achieve greater accuracy.
+However, when investigating the impact of the \fml{} screening approximation on the galaxy clustering bispectrum, which is actually observable, \cite{Fiorini2023} also showed that the bispectrum is dominated by the nonlinear galaxy bias, so that inaccuracies in the screening approximation become comparatively negligible.